retrogamehandheld/OpenDingux/Readme.md

 List of software packages available for OpenDingux handhelds (RG350, PocketGO2,..), along with their maintainer, project status, and link to the project page itself (for reporting issues)

+If you know of any newer versions or games that were just released, let us know on our [Discord-Channel](https://discord.gg/p4uRmCd)!
+We try to keep this as up to date as possible, but with multiple versions and different Forks it can be hard to keep up sometimes.
+If you're one of the developers of unknown OPKs let us know so we can add you!

+To

 ~/ = usr/local/home

 ## Arcade Emulators